Mike Ashley to leave board of Sports Direct group

 The company also announced that Mr Ashley will provide the company with £100m worth of funding.

-In a statement, the firm said Mr Ashley will continue to be available to the board and management for advice "when called upon".
+In a statement, the firm also said Mr Ashley would continue to be available to the board and management for advice "when called upon".

 Mr Murray, Frasers' chief executive, said Mr Ashley had "built an incredible business over the past 40 years".

+Mr Ashley has been one of the High Street's most prominent and colourful figures since founding his business.
+He first entered the fitness industry as a squash coach before opening his first High Street sports shop in Maidenhead, Berkshire, in 1982.

-Mr Ashley started Sports Direct in 1982, and then built the business by buying up well-known names such as Dunlop, Slazenger and hat-maker Kangol.
+The Sports Direct business grew as Mr Ashley bought up well-known names such as Dunlop, Slazenger and hat-maker Kangol.
 It is now the UK's largest sportswear retailer, with more than 400 stores.

+In 2007, Mr Ashley floated the business as a public company on the London Stock Exchange in a move which valued it at £2.5bn.

+Later that year, his public profile increased when he bought majority control of Newcastle United.
+However, his tenure was criticised by fans over his ownership style and perceived lack of investment, and he sold his stake in the club in October last year.

-As well as buying brands, the company also bought chains such as lingerie firm Agent Provocateur and luxury fashion chain Flannels.
+As well as buying brands, the Sports Direct group also bought chains such as lingerie firm Agent Provocateur and luxury fashion chain Flannels.

 In 2018, Mr Ashley bought the House of Fraser department store chain for £90m and the following year he changed his company's name from Sports Direct International to Frasers Group.